About this park

 Kalbarri National Park surrounds the lower reaches of the Murchison River.
 The river has cut a magnificent 80km gorge through the red and white banded sandstone.
 Perched right on the cliff top the two platforms of the Kalbarri Skywalk jut out over the gorge.
 The views from the Skywalk are incredible.

-Explore one of the hiking trails that lead you down into the gorge and see the colour and splendour of the natural area.
+Explore one of the many bushwalking trails that lead you down into the gorge and see the colour and splendour of the natural area.

-The park is great for sightseeing, picnicking, abseiling, rafting and canoeing.
+The park is great for sightseeing, picnicking and be sure to book a tour for abseiling, rafting and canoeing.
 There is so much to see and do, give yourself time to experience it all!

 Review - From river gorges to sea cliffs